How to use arbitrary measuring devices to perform almost perfect measurements: Imperfect measurements

 Consider a simple class of measurements with POVM elements

-where we can view $p,q \in (\frac{1}{2},1]$ as parametrising the asymmetric noise\footnote{Note that we restrict the interval for later convenience, as it will be sufficient for our purposes here.} of the measurement.
+w.l.o.g. we take $p>q$.
+We can view $p,q \in (\frac{1}{2},1]$ and as parametrising the asymmetric noise\footnote{Note that we restrict the interval for later convenience, as it will be sufficient for our purposes here.} of the measurement.
 We can think of this class of measurements as being asymmetric noisy $Z$ measurements, which include the standard noisy $Z$ measurement in the special symmetric case $p = q$.

 We will consider the situation of a single-copy ($N = 1$) approximate implementation of the von Neumann measurement using these noisy measurements.
 In this case, we have $\lambda_{\min} = 1-q < \frac{1}{2}$ and $\lambda_{\max} = p > \frac{1}{2}$.